beschofield/CS-Fundies/Initial-Assessment/2-nestedloops.md

 ## Problem

 Write a program that prompts the user for a desired number of rows.
+See the provided template for guidance on the user input.
 Use nested for loops to print out the following shape, dependent on the row number (here it is 5 rows):

 ```